komparo/rosetta-pipeline/comparison/README.md

 be useful to isolate parts of the workflow as modules.
 This modularity can work at different levels:

   - The module is included in the pipeline as-is.
-Examples: snakemake (include).
+Examples: Snakemake (include).
 Related tasks:
   - The module is included as a separate rule within the pipeline, with its own input and output.
-Examples: snakemake (subworkflows), WDL (subworkflows).
+Examples: Snakemake (subworkflows), WDL (subworkflows).
 Related tasks:

-If the pipeline is specified in a multi-purpose programming language, modularity of the pipeline is also possible within the language itself.
+If the pipeline is specified in a general-purpose programming language, modularity of the pipeline is also possible within the language itself.
 Examples: airflow.